To securely store the crypto investments, traders will need a cryptocurrency wallet.

 The reputation of a wallet service provider is essential.
 Avoid wallets that have had security breaches in the past.

-Crypto exchanges are regarded as one of the least secure places to store your cryptocurrencies.
+Crypto exchanges are regarded as one of the least secure places to store cryptocurrencies.
 The only crypto users who hold funds on an exchange are typically traders who are actively day trading the market.
-That way, they don’t need to send funds to and from exchanges every time they want to place a trade.
+That way, users don’t need to send funds to and from exchanges every time they want to place a trade.

 Trust Wallet is a multi-currency crypto mobile wallet owned by the leading digital asset exchange, Binance.
-You can use Trust Wallet to store, send, and receive 160,000+ digital currencies and tokens, making it one of the best wallets for new crypto users who want to hold a range of digital assets.
+Users can use Trust Wallet to store, send, and receive 160,000+ digital currencies and tokens, making it one of the best wallets for new crypto users who want to hold a range of digital assets.

 Trust Wallet is used by more than 10 million people and is available on the Google Play Store and App Store.